 Facts on Proposed State Tax on Drinking Water

-A proposal to impose a state tax on drinking water is being advanced through SB 623 by Sen. William Monning (D-Carmel), a two-year bill introduced in 2017, and a Brown Administration budget trailer bill related to safe drinking water.
+A proposal to impose a state tax on drinking water was introduced through SB 623 by Sen. William Monning (D-Carmel), a two-year bill introduced in 2017 .

 Supporters of the tax cite the urgent need to provide safe drinking water to disadvantaged communities and find a reliable solution to important public health issue.
 While ACWA agrees with the goal, we are advancing alternative funding strategies to address this important issue.

 In March 2017, Sen. Monning introduced SB 623, a bill aimed at funding drinking water solutions for disadvantaged communities.
 The bill was amended at various times throughout the year, however, language proposing the tax on drinking water was added to the bill on Aug.
 21 – just two days before the bill was scheduled to be heard in the Assembly Appropriations Committee.
 SB 623 was made a two-year bill on Sept 1, 2017.
 The Assembly Appropriations Committee referred the bill to the Assembly Rules Committee, where it remains today.
 The Assembly Rules Committee could refer the bill to one or more policy committees, or move the bill directly to the Assembly floor.